csesoc/constitution/CONSTITUTION.rst

     Taken from section 23 of the Model Constitution, with sections modified to refer to 'Portfolio'.
     The requirements of sections 4.1-4.5 have been stricken, as the instrument of delegation may itself specify those requirements.
-The Constiution still specifies explicitly the lifetime of those Portfolios, and the fact they may be assigned a budged.
-This constitution contains an addendum with a sample delegation of powers. *TODO: We need to write this delegation, and discuss with Arc Legal what it needs to say.*
+The Constiution still specifies explicitly the lifetime of those Portfolios, and the fact they may be assigned a budget.

 #.
 The Executive may, by instrument in writing, delegate to one or more Portfolios (consisting of the member or members of CSESoc that the Executive thinks fit) the exercise of any of the functions of the Executive that are specified in the instrument, other than: